 Support my work!
 Make a donation!

-After the corresponding cyber attacks timelines, it’s time to publish the statistics of May 2022 once again, unsurprisingly, characterized by...
+After the corresponding cyber attacks timelines, it’s time to publish the statistics of July 2022 where I have collected and analyzed...

 - 2020 Cyber Attacks Statistics